moe-dev98/EV-Management/README.md

 # EV-Management

 ## Logic

-Description of the logic part of the project.
+To run the simulation script, use the following command:

+python3 simulation.py

 ## Frontend
 Description of the frontend part of the project.